Salmon and trout fishing in Scotland

 Gunn and Black & Yellow tube flies in the spring and Ally's

 Shrimp, Tummel Shrimp and Executioner later on.
-Chest waders and
+Chest waders a life jacket and

 a wading staff are recommended.
 Contact